artificially-intelligent-de/repository/README.md

 ```

 ### Output schema
-Message from the `metric-event` topic, as produced by the consumer introduced
+Message from the `metric-event` topic, as produced by the consumer introduced.
 ```json
 {
   "timestamp": "2025-01-21T00:02:06.015516",